Skip to content

 Alternatives considered

 OpenAI text-embedding-3-large cloud.
-Same rejection reasoning; slightly worse GCP alignment.
+Same rejection reasoning.

 Voyage-3.
 MongoDB acquisition trajectory; the API is becoming an Atlas Vector Search feature.